MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

     public static <T> Image transform(Image in, BiFunction<Color, T> f, T arg)
 ```
 from Section 3.4, "Returning Functions", on page 53.

+## Task 7
+Write a method that generates a `Comparator<String>` that can be normal or reversed, case-sensitive or case-insensitive
+or space-insensitive, or any combination thereof.
+Your method should return a lambda expression.